-Cost Recovery Revenue increased by \$4.6 million, or 60%, to \$12.3 million for the year ended December 31, 2022 from \$7.7 million for the year ended December 31, 2021.
-The primary driver of the increase is a larger number of franchises in the system.
+Cost Recovery Revenue increased by \$0.4 million, or 3%, to \$12.7 million for the year ended December 31, 2023 from \$12.3 million for the year ended December 31, 2022.
+The primary driver of the increase was an increase in terminations of franchises, which accelerates recognition of initial franchise fee revenue.